GATE Marks VS Rank 2025 – Check GATE Marks & Corresponding Ranks

 The Graduate Aptitude Test in Engineering (GATE) is a nationwide examination that serves as a gateway for engineering graduates to pursue prestigious public sector jobs and master’s programs at top institutions like IITs, NITs, and IISc Bangalore.
 In 2024, approximately 826,239 candidates registered for GATE, which underscores its importance as one of the most competitive exams in the country.

-For those preparing for GATE in 2025, it is important to understand the GATE marks vs ranks.
+For those preparing for GATE in 2025, it is important to understand the GATE marks vs rank.
 While marks represent the score a candidate achieves in the exam, the rank indicates their position relative to other candidates.
 This distinction can significantly impact admission opportunities and job prospects, making it vital for aspirants to grasp how these metrics work together in the context of their GATE journey.

 GATE Marks Vs Rank 2025